NegatioN/negation.github.io/_favorites/quote_219.md

 ---
 text: >
-  "Choose a job you love and you will never have to work a day of your life." - Unknown
+  "Trust yourself.
+You know more than you think you do." - Benjamin Spock
 type: quote
 ---